jaime-gg/readme-generator/README.md

 To use this application, each user must clone the repo into their local machine.
 Once done, within the command line navigate to the contents folder, and it is there that you will need to insert the 'npm install' command which will download all dependencies.
 Additionally, it is in the content folder that you will initialize the node application and generate the README by answering all of the prompted questions.

 [A walkthrough video for the application](https://drive.google.com/file/d/1VJBWkZ-THRlaXMbkr3-T-XZ1lqfuFN72/view?usp=sharing)

+(If this link is broken, then be assured that a copy of the video is included in the assets folder.)

 ## Review